isb-cgc/readthedocs/docs/source/sections/ReleaseNotes/ISB-CGCDataReleases.rst

 Introduction text

+**May 5, 2017:**

+A table mapping between UniProtKB accessions and identifiers has been added to our reference dataset: **isb-cgc:genome_reference.UniProtKB_idmapping**.

 **April 10, 2017:**

 We have re-organized our TCGA clinical, biospecimen, and molecular data into new datasets in BigQuery.